wp-plugins/wp-monalisa/readme.txt

 * while edit posts or pages, pops-up in a draggable meta-box
 * extends your comment form to give you visitors the freedom to smile :-)

+The video shows a short overview of what wp-monalisa can do for you. [youtube http://www.youtube.com/watch?v=uHXlELn27ko]

 Credits:
 Thanks go to all who support this plugin, with  hints and suggestions for improvment and specially to